Porsche Teases Privateer Race Car It Never Built

 The second episode is now out and it shows a different vehicle.
 Once again, Porsche doesn’t go into too many details, only saying it would’ve been a track-only machine for privateer teams, based on a Le Mans-winning race car.
 What could it be?
 A look at the list of Porsche race cars that triumphed on the Circuit de la Sarthe might give us some clues.

 It sure doesn’t seem to have anything in common with the 917K that won the endurance race in 1970 and 1971 or the 936 that triumphed in 1976 and 1977.
 The massive rear fenders might be inspired by those of the 935 aka Moby Dick, which won Le Mans in 1979.
-We could be wrong, though, as Porsche has already built a modern tribute to the 935 by developing a 911 991.2-based 935 limited edition reserved to the circuit.
-A more plausible answer is a fresh take on the 911 GT1, which won Le Mans back in 1998.
+We could be wrong, though, as Porsche has already built a modern tribute to the 935 by developing a 911 991.2-based 935 limited edition reserved for the circuit.

+Perhaps a more plausible answer regarding the car's identity is a fresh take on the 911 GT1, which won Le Mans back in 1998.
+We haven't forgotten the 956, 962C, or the WSC-95, but we're not seeing any similarities.

-Of course, neither of these two teased cars look like something Porsche would design in the 50s, 60s, or 70s.
+Of course, neither of these two teased cars look like something Porsche would have designed decades ago.
 These seem to be modern-day interpretations of vehicles that never made it to production.
 From the little we’re able to see, the cars follow the company’s most recent design language.
 Porsche says there’s more to come as the teaser campaign will continue for 10 days.

 The peeps from Zuffenhausen say we’ll see “many other secrets of Michael Mauer’s lair” in the coming days.
 He has been the head of design at Porsche since 2004 and it appears a modern take on unseen cars was on his “to do” list.